CasparKielwein/Aaargh/Ancestries.md

 ### Traits
 Speed: 25'
 Language: Common, Dwarven
-Skills: Endurance, One Tool of your choice
+Skills: One Tool of your choice

 ### Discipline: Dwarven Resilience
 #### Lvl 1: Dwarven Resilience
+Cost: 1 Power-Point
-On your turn: As an opportunity action you can choose to spend one *Heal* to regain hit points.
+On your turn: As a reaction you can choose to spend one point of *Endurance* to regain hit points.
 #### Lvl 2: Tough as Nails
 When you use your Dwarven Resilience, you gain *Damage Resistance* until the end of your next turn.
 #### Lvl 2: Strength of the Earth